Deltares/pyflwdir/CONTRIBUTING.rst

 Development Environment
 -----------------------

-Developing pyflwdir requires Python >= 3.6.
+Developing PyFlwDir requires Python >= 3.6.
 We prefer developing with the most recent version of Python.
-We strongly encourage you to develop in a seperate conda environment.
+We strongly encourage you to develop in a separate conda environment.
-All Python dependencies required to develop pyflwdir can be found in `environment.yml <environment.yml>`__.
+All Python dependencies required to develop PyFlwDir can be found in `environment.yml <environment.yml>`__.

 Initial Setup
 ^^^^^^^^^^^^^